Remnants of a Slain God

 All items have a number of stats that measure certain aspects.
 Descriptions and explanations of these stats are listed below.

-This tells you the type of weapon it is, how many hands it takes to use it, and the tech level.
+This tells you the type of weapon it is, how many hands it takes to use it, its level of technology, etc.

 This tells you how much damage and what type is inflicted with the item if used as a weapon.